CloudCompare/CloudComPy/sphinxDoc/userUseCases.rst

 The use case is similar to :ref:`compute_C2C` but we need to split the distance components according to the cardinal directions.
 Here, we set the parameter ``setSplitDistances`` to `cloud.size()` to create 3 scalar fields of the cloud size.
-They are not associated to the cloud, and we have to do that explicitely if we need it.
+They are not associated to the cloud, this will be done when the distances are computed.

 .. include:: ../tests/test009.py
    :start-after: #---C2C01-begin